eduardo-w-bandeira/glosvar/README.md

 Python Var Abbreviations
 ========================

-Rule: As much as possible, abbrevs should be pronounceable, rather than spelled out.
+Rule: As much as possible, abbreviations should be pronounceable, rather than spelled out.

 - var = variable
 - abbrev = abbreviation